alikureishy/ROBO-followme-project/README.md

 ### Network Depth

 Depth made a significant impact to the IoU scores achieved by the network.
 A shallower network didn't seem to have sufficient variance to be able to closely approximate the data generating process, unless the filter depth of each layer was significantly increased.
 However, doing that immediately put a strain on the resources available (even on an AWS p2.xlarge instance).
 This was because of the explosion in the number of parameters being learned, which not only put a strain on memory but also on performance.
-I could have worked around this by using [1x1 convolutions for dimensionality reduction](#using-inception-layers) at each of the two layers, but I chose instead to keep it simple for now, and increase the network depth to 4, and subsequently to 5 layers for [comparison](#comparison-of-architectures).
+I could have worked around this by using [1x1 convolutions for dimensionality reduction](#using-inception-layers) at each of the two layers, but I chose instead to keep it simple for now, and increase the network depth to 4, and subsequently to 5 layers.

 Depths explored:
 - Depth-of-4: